jammidee/laframerag/README.md

 ## Available Libraries

-Laframetron is enriched with the following libraries to elevate your Electron app development experience:
+Laframerag is enriched with the following libraries to elevate your Electron app development experience:

 1. **Serial Port Library:** Seamlessly integrate serial port functionality into your Electron application for effective communication with external devices.